HDClick/HDStickies/README.md

 Every note is saved as a plain `.md` file directly into any folder you choose — including your **Obsidian vault**.
 No plugin required.
 No sync service.
 No proprietary format.
 Just markdown files, exactly where you want them.

+However, you don’t need to be an Obsidian user.
+It will save all your notes to the folder of your choice as markdown files.
 ---

 ## Why HDStickies?